ajeetchouksey4/currency-exchange/README.md

 # Currency Exchange and Discount Calculator

 ## Overview

 This Spring Boot application calculates the payable amount for a bill by applying discounts and converting the amount to the target currency using real-time exchange rates.

+### Requirements

+- Java 17+
+- Gradle 8.10.0
+- Sonarqube server

+### Used Plugins

+- **Spotless** for auto code formatting
+- **Sonarqube** local server for code analysis
+- **Jacoco** for code coverage reports
+- **PiTest** for mutation testing
+- Swagger for API documentation
+- JUnit 5 & Mockito for testing

 ### Features

 - Retrieve exchange rates from a third-party API ()
 - Apply discounts based on user type and bill amount
 - Convert total to the desired target currency

-### Requirements
-- Java 17+
-- Gradle 7.0+
-- Sonarqube server
--
+- **License**: Placeholder for a license(copyright.txt)
+- Enabled **Spring Cache** for minimize third party calls

 ### How to Run the Application